Observer ships as a single Docker image with the web interface embedded in the binary.

 CGO_ENABLED=0 go build -tags production -ldflags="-s -w" -o observer ./cmd/observer

 The -tags production flag embeds the web interface into the binary.
-You get a single file you can copy anywhere.

 Run it: